 Caution: The Directive imposes a reversal of the burden of proof, according to which a disadvantage is considered a reprisal in the legal sense if it only occurs after a whistleblowing event.
 The employer must therefore prove that the whistleblower was transferred for other reasons, not promoted, not given a fixed term, etc.

 The whistleblower is also entitled to damages if he is subjected to reprisals.

 - Will the identity of the whistleblower remain anonymous?

-Although confidentiality about the identity of the whistleblower is comprehensively protected in the RefE, at least external reporting offices are explicitly not required to investigate anonymous reports.
+Although confidentiality about the identity of the whistleblower is comprehensively protected in the Directive, at least external reporting offices are explicitly not required to investigate anonymous reports.
 However, there is no corresponding clarification for internal reporting offices, which is why it is sometimes argued that internal reporting offices must therefore also follow up on anonymous tips.
-However, the explanatory memorandum to the RefE makes a different point, and the directive does not require that anonymous tips be taken into account internally.
-It therefore remains to be seen what the final legal text will say about this.

 It is obvious that taking anonymous internal reports into account can increase acceptance of and trust in the company's internal whistleblowing system.
 However, it also increases the risk of unsubstantiated denunciations.
 Companies may be willing to accept this, however, since the more attractive the internal reporting channels are, the less incentive there is to make external reports.

 If you would like more information, please contact